saifalbaghdadi/SAIF-Repo/README.md

-# I'm Saif Malkshahi

 ## Who I am

-Im **Saif Malkshahi** , I am a junior Data Science at Becode and I am passionate about AI and Data.
+My name is **Saif Malkshahi** , I am a junior Data Science at Becode and I am passionate about AI and Data.
 If I would have to describe my character, I would say that I am a little bit a mix of an introvert/extravert.
 I like to be surrounded with people but I also appreciate to be alone.
 I find it very important to make time for myself each day.